 Creator God, we are in awe of all you created, and we are grateful that you created us to live in your world.
 There are so many ways that we are welcomed, and so many opportunities for us to be welcoming.
 We know you are with us as we welcome all.
 May we be challenged this week to go out with your word in our hearts and your love in our words as we welcome others.
 Amen.

-Keep the signs with welcoming words from "Words of Welcome," page 57, for the rest of the sessions in this unit.
+Keep the signs with welcoming words from "Words of Welcome" (p.
+56) for sessions 2, 3, and 4.